Caskman/PolygonSim/PolygonSim/readme.txt

 Planned tweaks:
 census data
-distance independent, mass dependent, suction mass-dependent friction add score calculation add three separate modes, varying number of dots refine menu add options screen
+add score calculation
+refine menu
+add how to play screen
+add some sort of background
+add ability to change color of dots and lines add windowed capability